heimsothe/Spring-2024-OOP-Cpp-Labs/Lab06/README.md

 6. Create a `main.cpp` file with an `int main()` and use it to test your code.

-### Specifications

-- The `main.cpp` should have a menu asking if the user wishes to Enter a person, ENter a new pet, modify a pet, Delete a pet.
-- To make life easier for your client all letters will be stored in uppercase regardless of how they are entered.
-- It is strongly recommended that you make your classes friends.
-- <strong> Extra Credit: (10pts) </strong> Add the ability to modify a pet or address.
-This must be a function outside the classes.
-It can be a friend function.

 <!-- Important (Yellow) -->
 <div
     style="background-color: #FEF9C3; border-left: 6px solid #F59E0B; color: #854D0E; padding: 16px;  border-radius: 5px;">